williamrobin15/mario-k8/README.md

-#  Deploying Super Mario on Kubernetes
+#  Deploying Mario on Kubernetes

 Mario is a classic game loved by many.
-In this guide, we'll explore how to deploy a Super Mario game on Amazon's Elastic Kubernetes Service (EKS).
+In this guide, we'll explore how to deploy a Childhood Mario game on Amazon's Elastic Kubernetes Service (EKS).
 Utilizing Kubernetes, we can orchestrate the game's deployment on AWS EKS, allowing for scalability, reliability, and easy management

 ## Deployment
 #### Step 1.
 Launch Ubuntu instance